-Located in Rutkowski Park (in Bayonne Stephen Gregg Hudson County Park) Follow the bike path and look in the corner.
+Located in Rutkowski Park, follow the bike path to the corner by the big rocks.
 Come see the winter birds.

 How many of the birds and ducks below can you name?

 South Cove Commons - Lefante Way: This walkway takes you out toward Robbins Reef.
 In summer during low tide you will see sandpipers and plovers.
 Golden Plovers were seen here in 2008.
 Osprey frequently fly overhead in September.

 Rutkowski Park - Great for viewing Egrets and Herons, Belted Kingfishers, Red-winged Blackbirds and Marsh Wrens.